Publications

 Manure composts not only improve soil physical and chemical characteristics; they also are a good source of fertilizer for crop production.
 However, much of the nitrogen is tied up in complex organic compounds (immobilized) and is not immediately ready for plant uptake, whereas commercial fertilizers are predominantly plant-available.
 Cropland soils and compost should be tested for nutrients.
 Nitrogen, phosphorus and potassium tend to be the most limiting nutrients required by crops (Coyne and Thompson, 2006).

 Applications of compost must be based on crop needs.
-Manure applications should be based on crop nutrient needs (North Dakota Department of Environmental Quality, 2021).
-Most crops have a nitrogen-to-phosphorus (N:P) ratio of 7-to-1 to 10-to-1, whereas composted manure commonly has an N:P ratio of 1-to-2.
+Manure applications usually are based on nitrogen needs for that crop (North Dakota Department of Health, 2005).
+Most crops have a nitrogren-to-phosphorus (N/P) ratio of 7-to-1 to 10-to-1, whereas composted manure commonly has an N/P ratio of 1-to-2.
 Because of this, nutrient management plans may need to be based upon phosphorus management.
 This change in management can prevent nutrient loading and high levels of phosphorus that can accumulate when not properly managed and monitored (Spargo et al., 2006).
 Sampling and testing soil for nutrients can alleviate nutrient loading.
 Refer to NDSU Extension publications “North Dakota Fertilizer Recommendation Tables and Equations” (SF882) and “Soil Sampling as a Basis for Fertilizer Application” (SF990) for more information on soil sampling and nutrient requirements.

-Keep in mind that many testing labs treat compost nutrient availability as if it were raw manure (approximately 50% nitrogen, 80% phosphorus and 90% potassium of the total nutrients are plant-available the first growing season).
+Keep in mind that many testing labs treat compost nutrient availability as if it were raw manure (approximately 50 percent nitrogen, 80 percent phosphorus and 90 percent potassium of the total nutrients are plant-available the first growing season).
 Compost nutrient availability is different and producers need to account for the differences.
 This difference is due to the increased stability of compost.
-Eghball and Power (1999) found in a four-year study that 15% of the total nitrogen in beef feedlot compost was plant-available the first year and 8% of the nitrogen was mineralized the second year.
-Wen et al. (1997) found in a two-year study that 30% and 70% of the total phosphorus in composted livestock manure was mineralized the first and second year, respectively.
-A greenhouse study conducted by Bar-Tall et al. (2004) showed that 31% of the total potassium in compost is mineralized.
+Eghball and Power (1999) found in a four-year study that 15 percent of the total nitrogen in beef feedlot compost was plant-available the first year and 8 percent of the nitrogen was mineralized the second year.
+Wen et al. (1997) found in a two-year study that 30 percent and 70 percent of the total phosphorus in composted livestock manure was mineralized the first and second year, respectively.
+A greenhouse study conducted by Bar-Tall et al. (2004) showed that 31 percent of the total potassium in compost is mineralized.

 Because of immobilization and the possibility of nutrient loading, compost fertilizer applications may need to be supplemented with conventional fertilizers.
 Eghball and Power (1999) tested different management strategies (compost applications based on nitrogen or phosphorus and conventional fertilizer).
 They found that managing composts based on phosphorus and supplementing the other nutrient requirements with conventional fertilizers yielded equal or greater corn yields.